-As of March 31, 2021, total availability under the Revolving Credit Facility was \$13.2 million.
-We currently have no outstanding debt under the Revolving Credit Facility, and we are in compliance with all the terms and conditions of the Revolving Credit Agreement governing the Revolving Credit Facility.
-See Note 8 to our condensed consolidated financial statements for more information about the Revolving Credit Facility.
+As of September 30, 2021, total availability under the Revolving Credit Facility was \$10.3 million.
+We currently have no outstanding debt under the Revolving Credit Facility, and we are in compliance with all the terms and conditions of the Credit Agreement.
+See Note 8 to our condensed consolidated financial statements for more information about the Revolving Credit Facility and Term Loan Facility.

-We believe our existing cash, cash equivalents, and investments will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
-However, we may experience lower than expected cash generated from operating activities or greater than expected capital expenditures, cost of revenue, or operating expenses, and we may need to raise additional capital to fund our operations, further our research and development activities, or acquire or invest in a business.
+We believe our existing cash, cash equivalents, and investments, along with funding available from the Revolving Credit Facility, will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+However, because we have experienced lower than expected cash generated from operating activities, we anticipate continued near-term supply chain constraints and ongoing uncertainty regarding COVID-19-related lab closures and resolution of tax permit issues in China, and we may also experience greater than expected cost of revenue, we may need to raise additional capital to fund our operations.
 Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost associated with litigation or disputes relating to intellectual property rights or otherwise, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing, and distribution capabilities, the cost and timing of establishing additional technical support capabilities, and the effect of competing technological and market developments.
-In the future, we may acquire businesses or technologies from third parties, and we may decide to raise additional capital through debt or equity financing to the extent we believe this is necessary to successfully complete these acquisitions.

 If we require additional funds in the future, we may not be able to obtain such funds on acceptable terms, or at all, and our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the COVID-19 pandemic.
 If we raise additional funds by issuing equity securities, our stockholders could experience dilution.
-Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
+Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt or equity financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 Any additional debt or equity financing that we raise may contain terms that are not favorable to us or our stockholders.
 If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products or license to third parties the rights to commercialize products or technologies that we would otherwise seek to commercialize.
 We also may have to reduce marketing, customer support, research and development, or other resources devoted to our products.